ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Just about every use case will require some means of knowing the EAT is recent enough and not a replay of an old token.
 The profile should describe how freshness is achieved.
-The section on Freshness in {{RATS-Architecture}} describes several solutions to achieve this.
+The section on Freshness in {{RATS-Architecture}} describes some of the possible solutions to achieve this.

 ### Required Claims